Matanofx/data_positions/README.md

 The dashboards are interactive with the slicers in the original report.

-Unfortnately Microsoft demands a subscription to share it as is, feel free to review the PDF export.
+Unfortnately Microsoft demands a subscription to share it as is but feel free to review the PDF export.